marianapatcosta/my-personal-website/README.md

 My Personal Website compiles some personal projects developed to learn new technologies and improve programming skills.
 Includes a CV resume that can be downloaded as pdf file.
 It was developed using Gatsby and Styled Components.

-The following environnement variable must be configured:
+The following environnement variable must be configured in _.env.development_ file:

 - GATSBY_SERVICE_ID
 - GATSBY_TEMPLATE_ID
 - GATSBY_USER_ID